niaapps/niaapps.github.io/niaapps-blog/_posts/updates-personal/2020-05-31-Black-Lives-Matter.md

 That is the end of this post.
 Below are some resources, threads of petitions, bailout funds, gofundme's for the names above, threads of protest tips, links to therapist offering services for those who need to talk these traumatic emotions out, and resources for white allies to educate themselves as well.
 I will continue to add and update this post.
 Also, if you are feeling particularly generous, the last gofundme is for my Aunt Donna, a disabled Black woman who does not have a permanent home right now.

- This list was last updated: 6/8/2020
+ This list was last updated: 6/11/2020

 <a href="https://twitter.com/mayarichardsun/status/1265676677549559809" target="_blank" title=""> Therapy Thread</a>.

 <a href="https://twitter.com/TatiannaTarot/status/1267511432394035200" target="_blank" title="">Thread for Energy work, healing</a>.
 I believe priority is being taken for Black Youth.

 <a href="https://twitter.com/nxbrxth/status/1266239760248393735" target="_blank" title="">Safety Tips for Protesters</a>.

+<a href="https://www.hdenae.com/blm" target="_blank" title="">General Resource and Education site</a>.

 <a href="https://blacklivesmatter.com/" target="_blank" title="">Black Lives Matter Org</a>.